Francesco215/autoregressive_diffusion/README.md

 3. *__The Cross-attention architecture__* is the one that makes most sense.
 However, it's extremely inefficient during training because cost per sample increases (super-)linearly with the number of context frames.

 ### This model has ALL OF THE STRENGHTS and NONE OF THE WEAKNESSNES of all of the above.
 1. It is sample-efficient like diffusion video generation. __On top of that__ it can generate videos of any length and can be used for world-modelling.
+(In the future this model can be expanded to be able to generate multiple frames at the same time)

 2. It implicitly employs frame-stacking because it uses 3D convolutional layers-- They can be thought as stacking frames channel-wise and then doing 2D convolutions. __On top of that__ it doesn't suffer from amnesia because it can attend all of the previous frames with the attention mechanism.